How to write your personal statement like a boss

 So, what examples could you use?

 - Reading: read widely and deeply to explore your subject more fully.
-‘Reading’ also includes watching and listening, and Unifrog can actually help you with this!
+‘Reading’ also includes watching and listening, and Unifrog can help you with this!

 - Use the Read, Watch, Listen tool to explore more widely – find films, podcasts, books, poems, and more that you can filter by a range of categories including genre, vibe, and interest.